mkerr94/fortune-and-dust-wiki/wiki/People & Organisations/NPCs/Evangeline Barnett.md

 Later, during a strange telepathic connection with [[Thomias Blake]], Sel sees a vision of Evangeline from the past in which she appears as a dark-skinned, beautiful woman with a warm smile and raven hair.
 She wears a dress of soft white linen.

+Sel learns more regarding the nature of Evangeline's illness from [[Ignatius 'Nate' Barnett|Ignatius]] while being held captive by him during the events of [[Session 12]].
+According to Ignatius, in her current condition, she could easily destroy the entire town of [[Clement's Hollow]].

 # Roles

 Co-founder and owner of the [[The Barnett-Blake Ironworks|Barnett-Blake Ironworks]].

 # Relationships

 Wife to [[Ignatius 'Nate' Barnett]].